Bring Your Own Bottle

 Journey and Collaborators

-The success of the Bring Your Own Bottle Working Group and the broader initiative would not have been possible without the incredible contributions from individuals, groups, and departments from across campus.
+The success of the Bring Your Own Bottle Working Group and the broader initiative would not have been possible without the valuable contributions of many individuals, groups, and departments across campus.

 The BYOB Story

-In 2010, Facility Services retrofitted another 13 fountains, and the MSU designated itself a Plastic-Bottle-Free Zone.2 In 2011, fountains were updated with a new fountain model that included a filter system, and the MSU expanded their work by approving a Plastic-Bottle-Free Policy and creating an online Plastic-Bottle-Free Pledge.3
+In 2010, Facility Services retrofitted another 13 fountains, and the MSU designated itself a Plastic-Bottle-Free Zone.
+In 2011, fountains were updated with a new fountain model that included a filter system, and the MSU expanded their work by approving a Plastic-Bottle-Free Policy and creating an online Plastic-Bottle-Free Pledge.

 McMaster’s Facility Services continued to invest in filtered water refill stations, reaching a total of more than 200 stations, which were installed in academic and administrative buildings across campus.

 In recent years, the issue of plastic bottles surfaced from faculty, staff, and students, inspiring an investigation into the situation at McMaster.
-The resurgence of this issue may have been initiated by the several post-secondary institutions that banned the sale of bottled water.1 Lay literature presents opinions both for and against such a ban, with opponents citing consequences including reduction in consumer choice, economic impacts, and greater consumption of sugar beverages that are also sold in plastic.2 The academic literature on outcomes of such bans is limited, and the findings are inconclusive with one study demonstrating that a ban in isolation resulted in an increase in plastic waste and consumption of sugar beverages.3
+The resurgence of this issue may have been initiated by the several post-secondary institutions that banned the sale of bottled water.
+Lay literature presents opinions both for and against such a ban, with opponents citing consequences including reduction in consumer choice, economic impacts, and greater consumption of sugar beverages that are also sold in plastic (Source: The Harvard Crimson).
+The academic literature on outcomes of such bans is limited, and the findings are inconclusive with one study demonstrating that a ban in isolation resulted in an increase in plastic waste and consumption of sugar beverages.

 In addition to fountain retrofits still taking place on campus, several initiatives are underway.
 A summary of recent initiatives follows: